 This procedure is a nerve block and can be done in an outpatient procedure room or X-ray table under local anesthesia.
-The most common approach are the posterior and transdiscal approaches.
-However, In the posterior approach, prone is the most appropriate position with one or two pillow under the lower abdomen to reduce lumbar lordosis.
+The most common approach is the posterior and transdiscal approaches.
+However, In the posterior approach, prone is the most appropriate position with one or two pillows under the lower abdomen to reduce lumbar lordosis.
 And if this approach is stressful to the patient or not feasible with the physician due to technical difficulties then the transdiscal or anterior technique with fluoroscopy or ultrasound guidance is the appropriate method.
 A contrast dye will be used to confirm the placement of the needles.
 Once the needles are placed, either a diagnostic block to determine whether the pain originates from that site or therapeutic block to offer pain relief and pain will be relieved significantly.

 This treatment is a well-established procedure for the treatment of chronic pelvic pain particularly related secondary to malignancies.
 It is minimally invasive and does not require surgery.
-Published literature also highlights that significant pain relief can also be achieved if the pain is of nonmalignant origin and is coming from one of the various organs that sends its afferent fibers to the superior hypogastric plexus.
+Published literature also highlights that significant pain relief can also be achieved if the pain is of nonmalignant origin and is coming from one of the various organs that sends its afferent fibres to the superior hypogastric plexus.

 The benefits of a superior hypogastric plexus block can be temporary for some people and the amount and duration of pain relief vary from person to person.
 Some tend to have relief for weeks where others can benefit from the procedure for years.
 Above all, the procedure is a low-risk, non-surgical treatment that if successful the first time, will most likely continue to provide pain relief with repeat treatments.

-Dr. Ronak Patel, a pain management doctor in Plainsboro NJ and Princeton NJ, is happy to offer this exciting treatment option.
+Dr Ronak Patel, a pain management doctor in Plainsboro NJ and Princeton NJ, is happy to offer this exciting treatment option.
 To schedule an appointment today, call (609) 269-4451.